ethan-dowler/arthur-the-armorer-rails/README.md

-# Arthur the Armorer
+# The Blacksmith's Apprentice

 Following my (successful) experiment of building a [dungeon crawler in Rails](https://github.com/ethan-dowler/dungeon-crawl-rails), I wanted to take things a step further and see if I could build a story-driven RPG with Rails.

 ## Premise

-Arthur is an apprentice in his father's blacksmith business.
-He dreams of taking over the business when he gros up.
+You are an apprentice to your father, a well-respected blacksmith.
+You dream of taking over the family business when you grow up.

-His life is flipped upside down when an evil creature destroys most of his town.
+Your life is flipped upside down when an evil creature destroys most of your hometown.

-He must work alongside the other townsfolk to rebuild the town and remove the evil creature from their land.
+You must work alongside the other townsfolk to rebuild the town and remove the evil creature from your land.

 ## Goals